 How is toddler sleep different from baby sleep?

 Oh, let us count the ways.
 First of all, your child requires less sleep per night, going from 12 to 16 hours per 24 hours as an infant to the 11 to 14 hours recommended by the American Academy of Pediatrics (AAP) for a toddler.
 And while it’s normal for an infant to sleep three to four hours during the day spread out over several nap times, toddlers typically transition to one nap a day — and it may only account for one or two hours of daily sleep.
 That huge change in sleep routine can have a similarly huge effect on sleep during the night.

-But toddlers are also just older, more mature, and more aware.
+But children in the toddler years are also just older, more mature, and more aware.
 They’re asserting their independence.
 At the same time, they’re starting to feel some pretty intense separation anxiety.
 What a potent mix of emotions, right?
 All of that can really make the whole going-to-sleep-in-your-room-by-yourself a whole new type of challenge.

 What is a good bedtime for a 2-year-old?

-Every child is different, and every family’s routine is different.
+Every child is unique, and every family’s routine is different.
 There is no one recommended bedtime for all children.
-Yet, some sleep experts do suggest trying to start your bedtime routine around 6:30 PM to 7:30 PM, so that your child is (*hopefully*) asleep by 8.
+Yet, some sleep experts suggest trying to start your bedtime routine around 6:30 p.m. to 7:30 p.m., so that your child is (*hopefully*) asleep by eight.